Part One: Critical Strategies

 A CEO in need of inspiration might enjoy an eBook filled with big-picture ideas.
 A small business owner that’s ready for action probably wants a checklist or guide.
 A prospect with a short attention span would appreciate a 30-second video.

 Put your first offer right on the front page of your website.
 Take a screenshot, pair it with a contact form and you’re ready to start generating leads.
 If you don’t know how to do this, someone on Fiverr, UpWork or many other outsourcing sites will.
+Here’s an article on how to make your website great, too!

 Making sure there are links to your content all over the web is super important for fruitful inbound marketing.
 Here are a few ways to do that: